As opposed to:

 If a web browser detects that a site claims to be secured the browser will retrieve the SSL certificate to make sure it isn't expired and that all the other information checks out.
 This entire process happens near instantaneously.

-For a more thorough breakdown of this process check out this article.
+For a more thorough breakdown of this process check out this article: What is SSL?

 Do I Need SSL if My Site Doesn't Require Credit Card or Other Sensitive Information?